MicrosoftDocs/customer-voice/cv-docs/custom-header.md

 ---
 title: "Customize header of a survey | MicrosoftDocs"
-description: "Instructions for customizing the header of a survey created with Dynamics 365 Customer Voice." ms.date: 04/01/2021 ms.service: dynamics-365-customervoice ms.topic: article
+description: "This topic explains how to customize the header of a survey created with Dynamics 365 Customer Voice." ms.date: 04/01/2021 ms.service: dynamics-365-customervoice ms.topic: article